 Will my monthly payment amount change when the payment and administration transfer to Prudential?

-No. The transition of the payment and administration of your monthly payments to Prudential under the Contract will not change the amount of your gross monthly payments.
+No. The transition of the payment and administration of your monthly payments to The Prudential Insurance Company of America (Prudential) under the Contract will not change the amount of your gross monthly payments.

 If you currently receive your monthly payment through direct deposit, your prior payer provided that information to Prudential, and we will continue processing your payments through direct deposit.
 No action or information is required on your part for Prudential to continue your direct deposit, unless you wish to make a change.